JozefJarosciak/AWS-Connect-Manager/README.md

 - Feel free to fork and further enhance this project.

 # Support
-Having trouble?
+- Having trouble?
 Contact me, I'll try to help as much as I can.
+- Or contact me in this dedicated reddit post: https://www.reddit.com/r/aws/comments/qp5h6y/opensource_aws_connect_manager_for_windows_ssm/

 # Author / Contact
 - Jozef Jarosciak